clapy-app/clapy-plugin/README.md

 This must be done inside Docker, because node_modules is in a separate volume.

-## Switch backend to script outside webservice
+## Switch backend to experiment with a script outside the webservice

-To use main2.ts instead of main.ts, open docker-compose.yml and change the backend command to command: yarn start:docker:debug:main2.
+To use main2.ts instead of main.ts, open docker-compose.yml and change the backend command to command: `yarn start:docker:debug:main2`.

 WARN: don't commit this change.
 It's a convenience to make development easier on features testable outside the webservice.